psenger/react-progress-bar/README.md

 Im pretty happy with these results.
 If I could get time to do a few more things:

+* spend more time on the tests, they are not up to my standards.
 * I would use a third party for the widgets or create my own component library to reuse these.
 * get the App.js spec test running, its just to hard to figure out how to wire the whole thing together.
 * I would add night watch to dial up Browser Stack to run end to end tests on all the browsers.